austind/iosfw/README.md

 ## Notes

 * Expect most upgrades to take 8-10 minutes per device, with one notable exception: Catalyst 3750-X took no less than 40 minutes in testing.
-* Expect devices to take between 10 and 30 minutes to come back after reload, especially if upgrading from 12.x to 15.x, due to microcode updates.
+* Expect devices to take between 10 and 30 minutes to come back after reload, especially if upgrading trains or major versions, due to microcode updates.
 * The automated install commands (`archive download-sw` and `request platform software package install`) download the upgrade package twice, for reasons I did not determine.
 * FTP and HTTP seem to be the fastest transfer methods.
 Even then, the download appears constrained by platform CPU resources, averaging about 4Mbps in most tests, while some newer platforms achieved 20Mbps.
 * The `iosfw` class exposes all of NAPALM's config parameters, and stores the NAPALM session under `self.napalm`, so you can use all of NAPALM's features easily.